Is a CoolBot Really as Efficient as a Conventional Compressor?

 I need heat in the winter as my ambient temperature drops below freezing.
 Should I get an air conditioner that both heats and cools?

 The air conditioners that have both heat and cool modes only heat at 60°F and above.
 They do not switch from cooling to heating automatically.

-One solution that we’ve found is to buy a little heater (buy the blower type, not radiant type) Plug it into a pass-through thermostat like the DuroStat Portable Waterproof Prewired Thermostat from FarmTek.com (Item #CR2045l; it’s about $69).
-Another product that some of our customers have used (particularly for micro-brewing) is the AGPtek STC-1000.
+One solution that we’ve found is to buy a little heater (buy the blower type, not radiant type) like the Lasko Ceramic Heater or the Pelonis ceramic heater.
+Plug it into a pass-through thermostat like the Inkbird ITC-308 Plug and Play Temperature Controller, which is digital.
+The Inkbird is easy to use and to adjust.
+For instructions on how to set the Inkbird with the CoolBot, check out our blog post “How to set up your cooler for the winter season.”
+A second option is the DuroStat Portable Waterproof Prewired Thermostat from FarmTek.com (Item #CR2045).
+This one is not digital like the Inkbird.
+Some of our customers (particularly for micro-brewing) have used the AGPtek STC-1000, but this is not a plug and play like the other ones.
 Make sure you choose a thermostat that can be set below 40°F!

-Whichever thermostat you choose, we recommend setting the CoolBot 5°F – 7°F warmer than the heater so they don’t overlap and fight with each other.
+Whichever thermostat you choose, we recommend setting the CoolBot at least 4°F warmer than the heater so they don’t overlap and fight with each other.

 Can I mount the CoolBot outside of the Cooler?

 Mounting the CoolBot outside of the cooler is a very bad idea.
 We designed the CoolBot to work in a cool, dark and moist environment.
 Prolonged exposure to the sun can impair the CoolBot’s buttons, and mounting the CoolBot’s wires through the wall could damage them.

 If you want to know the temperature of the cooler from the outside we strongly suggest an indoor-outdoor thermometer.